-You might want to uninstall Load Balancer before upgrading to a newer version, or if you think the current installation is corrupted.
+Uninstall Load Balancer before you upgrade to a newer version, or if you think the current installation is corrupted.

 - First, ensure that you have stopped all the executors and the servers.
 Uninstall the product by issuing the following command: installp -u package. - To uninstall the entire product, enter the following command: installp -u ibmulb